-

 Lead Guitar students learn classical guitar technique, music theory and literacy, performance skills, and ensemble playing in group classes, through which they develop their self-discipline, self-esteem, and ability to work as a team - attributes that help them realize success throughout their lives!
 The Lead Guitar curriculum emphasizes music reading, allowing students to become independent musicians, capable of taking their guitar skills to any style of playing.

 The program is designed for students in grades 5 and up.
-Responsible 4th-graders are welcome to apply but will only be accepted on a space-available basis.
+Responsible 4th-graders are welcome to apply and will only be accepted on a space-available basis.

 Classes (Green Circle, Blue Square, Black Diamond)